supabase/supabase/web/blog/2020-07-10-surviving-hacker-news.md

 ### Frontend: Netlify, Vercel, Auth0

 We serve our marketing site ([supabase.io](http://supabase.io)) from Netlify.
-It's a [Docusaurus (v2)](https://v2.docusaurus.io/) site, which is a static build so it had no problems (apart from one developer in Russia who couldn't access the site - it looks like some of Netlify's IP addresses are blocked there).
+It's a static-build [Docusaurus (v2)](https://v2.docusaurus.io/) site, so it had no problems (apart from one developer in Russia who couldn't access the site - it looks like some of Netlify's IP addresses are blocked there).

 We serve our app ([app.supabase.io](http://app.supabase.io)) using Vercel, and the login system uses Auth0.
 These were both rock-solid.
-Before the launch we noticed that Vercel was extremely slow on their free plan, and once we upgraded to their Pro Plan for multi-region deploys and it solved all of our issues.
+Before the launch we noticed that Vercel was extremely slow on their free plan, and once we upgraded to their Pro Plan for multi-region deploys it solved performance issues.
 It looks like they are changing their plans again so buyer beware.

 ## The Bad